-Just like you, it’s important when your child is shopping online they are protected.
+Just like you, it’s important when your child is shopping, playing or gaming online they are protected.
 Using up-to-date good quality internet security software is always a good idea but you should also protect your children in other ways.
-Make sure that your child:

-- Is aware of unsolicited emails asking for bank card or PIN numbers and never divulges this information.
+- Are aware of unsolicited emails asking for bank card or PIN numbers and never divulge this information.

 - Checks the URL when providing payment details for an online purchase; the "http" in the address bar should turn into a "https".